casmlab/appealmod/README.md

 - **#ap-logging** — all logging messages
   - TODO: _not all logging is configured here yet_

+## Databases

+We use two databases: MongoDB (on cloud) and Postgres (local on VM).

+MongoDB collections: TBD

+Postgres tables: TBD

 ## Prod Instance

 ### Deployment to Production